fhollenbach/OLD_polisci209_DONOTUSE/pages/syllabus.md

 #### Monday, September 25th: Scatterplots and Correlation
 - Read chs.
 7-8 of FPP
-- Complete Assignment 6
+- Complete Assignment 4

 #### Wednesday, September 27th: Scatterplots and Correlation in R
 - Review Notes on Scatterplots and Correlation in R
-- Play this game [(web)](http://www.rossmanchance.com/applets/GuessCorrelation.html) and track your performance.
+- [Play this game (web)](http://www.rossmanchance.com/applets/GuessCorrelation.html) and track your performance.
 - Read ch.
 9.5